akkartik/mu/Readme.md

 As a concrete example, Unix lets you open a file by calling `open()` and giving it a filename.
 But it implicitly modifies the file system, which means that you can't easily call it from a test.
-In mu, the `open()` syscall would take a file system object as an explicit argument.
+In Mu, the `open()` syscall would take a file system object as an explicit argument.
 You'd then be able to access the real file system or fake it out inside a test.
-I'll be adding similar explicit arguments to handle the keyboard, the network, and so on.
+I'm adding similar explicit arguments to handle the keyboard, the network, and so on.
 (This process is called *dependency injection* and considered good practice in modern application software.
 Why shouldn't our system software evolve to benefit from it as well?)